 As with seasonal concerts, simple recognition of multiple traditions does not always resolve the challenges of religious holidays in public schools.
 Although schools generally are required to permit students to observe religious holidays without penalty, missing class can have adverse academic consequences, especially for recent immigrants and second-language learners.
 For many schools, demographics dictate certain decisions, including when to close for a religious holiday.
 Without a critical mass of students and staff, holding school can be economically impracticable if not functionally impossible.
 Thus, in addition to Christmas, schools with a high percentage of Catholic students or staff might close on Good Friday, and schools with a high percentage of Jewish students or staff might close on Yom Kippur, Passover and Rosh Hashanah.
 As the representation of other religious groups has grown, some schools have closed on additional days such as Eid al-Fitr and Eid al-Adha in districts with a high number of Muslim students.
 Dearborn, Michigan, where about half of the students in public schools are Muslim, is a prominent example.

-The decision to include additional days off in the school calendar, however, need not depend on demographics alone.
-The Cambridge, Massachusetts schools recently decided to close school on either Eid al-Fitr or Eid al-Adha, whichever fell during the school year.
+The decision to include additional days off in the school calendar need not depend on demographics alone.
+In 2011, the Cambridge, Massachusetts schools decided to close school on either Eid al-Fitr or Eid al-Adha, whichever fell during the school year.
 Cambridge schools already closed for Yom Kippur or Rosh Hashanah, as well as for Christmas and Good Friday.
 Concern for equal recognition—not demographics—drove this decision.
 In his memo to the school committee, the superintendent wrote, “There is no question that the world is becoming more pluralistic and we should use this occasion to take concrete action to promote the spirit of pluralism, inclusion and social justice.”

 This approach, however, has its limits.
 In 2009, when the New York City Council proposed to close city schools for Eid al-Fitr and Eid al-Adha, Mayor Michael Bloomberg vetoed the plan.
 If schools closed on these holidays, where would the city draw the line?
 Demographics, Bloomberg insisted, should dictate when schools close.
 Some school districts have begun to eliminate days off for all religious holidays altogether—except for Christmas, which some argue is semi-secular—reasoning that this is the most equitable response to increasing religious diversity.